wx13/jedi/README.txt

 1. Simplicity
 	- single file of ruby code
-	- only use built-in libraries
+	- only use built-in libraries (hence curses instead of ncurses)
 	- easy to modify, customize & extend
 2. Scriptable
 	- execute single-line ruby commands within the editor